Trevor Bayne: 2022–2023: Return To The Xfinity Series

+On August 23, 2023, Bayne announced that he would return to Joe Gibbs Racing for three races, driving the No. 19 Toyota Supra at Daytona, Bristol and Texas.
+He would finish 29th after being collected in a big wreck at Daytona.
+At Bristol, he would finish seventh after a good run.
+At Texas, he was involved in another wreck, which caused him to finish 33rd.

+2025: Sam Hunt Racing

+In September 2025, it was announced Bayne would return to the Xfinity Series at Las Vegas Motor Speedway, driving the No. 24 for Sam Hunt Racing.

-Cup Series
+NASCAR Cup Series

 2010–2014: Wood Brothers Racing

-Bayne moved to the 2010 Sprint Cup Series and raced for the Wood Brothers Racing team in the Texas 500, starting 28th and finishing 17th.
+Bayne moved to the 2010 Sprint Cup Series and raced for the Wood Brothers Racing team in the Texas 500, starting 28th and finishing seventeenth.
 He returned to the Wood Brothers in 2011 for a limited schedule.
-He won the first race of the season, the Daytona 500, to become youngest winner in Daytona 500 history, at the age of 20 years and one day.
+He won the first race of the season, the Daytona 500, to become the youngest winner in Daytona 500 history, at the age of 20 years and one day.
 This was the Wood Brothers' first win since the 2001 season when Elliott Sadler won at Bristol.
 Despite the big win, Bayne finished 40th the next week at Phoenix.
 The Daytona 500 win also granted Bayne eligibility for the NASCAR Sprint All-Star Race in 2011 and 2012.
 However, the Wood Brothers originally didn't have the sponsorship to run the non-points event or Talladega.
 The team later announced that Bayne would run the All-Star as well as the spring Talladega race with sponsorship from Camping World and Good Sam Club.
 After the Samsung Mobile 500, Bayne was hospitalized for a spider bite but was released that Wednesday.
 Bayne raced at Talladega, but was caught up in an early crash.
-However, Bayne's illness returned after racing at Nashville Superspeedway, and was hospitalized for five weeks, with his Nationwide ride being taken over by Chris Buescher, Kevin Swindell and Matt Kenseth.
+However, Bayne's illness returned after racing at Nashville Superspeedway and he was hospitalized for five weeks, with his Nationwide ride being taken over by Chris Buescher, Kevin Swindell, and Matt Kenseth.
 Bayne's Cup Series ride for the Coca-Cola 600 was driven by Roush Fenway teammate Ricky Stenhouse Jr. The illness was originally thought to be Lyme disease, but later that same year it was announced that Bayne had been diagnosed with multiple sclerosis.
 Bayne would return to the seat of the No. 16 and would win his first Nationwide race in Texas.
 For 2012, 2013, and 2014, Bayne returned to the No. 21 for a limited schedule.